uchicago-webservices/uac-2017-alexa-engage/README.md

 3. Log in at https://developer.amazon.com.
 Go to the Alexa section, Alexa Skills set, Engage Workout skill, Configuration tab.
 For Service Endpoint Type, choose HTTPS and North America, and paste in the Forwarding URL from ngrok.

-4. Go to http://echosim.io/ and test with the phrase 'Engage Workout' or 'Alexa start engage workout'.
+4. Go to http://echosim.io/ and test with the phrase 'Alexa start engage'.

 # Issues and To-dos#